josehi4444/challange-saucedemo/README.md

 #challange-qa

-This project contains automated tests for the demoqa.com website using Cypress.
-The tests cover key user flows in the Elements, Forms, Alerts, and Windows sections of the site.
+This project contains automated tests for the saucedemo.com website using Cypress.
+The tests cover key user flows such as login, cart and cheackout

-## Prerequisites
+# Prerequisites

 - Node.js installed (version 14 or higher recommended)